 Lt.
 McMillan and Brandon; the young man who

 After retiring from policing, Lt.
 McMillan worked as an investigator and legal analyst for The Claiborne Firm in Savannah, Georgia.

 In the summer of 2019, Lt.
 McMillan moved with his family to the Rhineland- Palatinate region of Germany.
-He now works full-time as a freelance journalist – appearing in major media publications such as The War Zone, Vice and Popular Mechanics.
+He now works full-time as a freelance writer– appearing in major media publications such as The War Zone, Vice and Popular Mechanics.
 A research and intelligence analyst, Lt.
 McMillan has provided contract assistance to various media outlets and professional institutions.

 Lt.
 McMillan has been featured by over 200 television, digital, and print media organizations, in 27 different countries.
 Additionally, he stars in the documentary films "Walking While Black.
 L.O.V.E. is the Answer," and "Black and Blue" - with Tony Harris.

 As a public speaker, Lt.
 McMillan has provided keynote speeches at numerous private and public events; including political town hall discussions and lectures at universities across the United States.